withastro/docs/src/pages/en/guides/markdown-content.md

 </ul>
 ```

-Each one of the examples above return an (or multiple) `MarkdownInstance`, an object with the following properties:
+Each one of the examples above returns a (or multiple) `MarkdownInstance`, an object with the following properties:

 - `frontmatter`: Any data specified in this file's YAML frontmatter.
 - `file`: The absolute path of this file (like `/home/user/projects/.../file.md`).